Michal-Swi/pythonFinding/README.md

 # pythonFinding
-## Script for finding stuff in your computer
+## Script for finding stuff on your computer